kiss-audio/kiss-audio/modules/balanced-line-audio-in/README.md

 ### Design Notes
 This module uses the THAT 1246 Balanced Line Reciever IC.
 The circuit is based off the THAT 1246 datasheet (Figure 4. with RFI and supply bypassing).
 For more design details see the THAT 1246 datasheet.
+Note that the THAT 1246 is compatible with both +/-16v and 9v power supplies.

 - Note that an XLR connector can be used instead of a TRS 1/4" jack.